hellowac/mapnik-wiki-zh-cn/ArchInstallation.md

 <!-- Author: ajashton -->
 # Installing Mapnik on Arch Linux

-## 0.7.x

-Mapnik 0.7.1 is available from the Arch Community repository.
-Install it with Pacman:

-    $ sudo pacman -S mapnik

 ## Mapnik 2 from Git

 Mapnik 2 must be built from source.
 A package description is available in the Arch User Repository for easy building with ABS: [mapnik-git](https://aur.archlinux.org/packages.php?ID=53270) (this will compile the latest development version from the Git master branch).